j-yarbrough/j-yarbrough.github.io/src/contact.md

 {% textarea "message", "message", "Your message to Justin","Please enter a message." %}

-{% button "submit", "submit-btn", "Submit", "You may be prompted to complete a CAPTCHA if your submission is flagged as possible spam." %}
+{% button "submit", "submit-form", "Submit", "You may be prompted to complete a CAPTCHA if your submission is flagged as possible spam." %}

 {% endformcontainer %}